-A naked cake is one that is minimally iced or frosted.
+A bare cake is one that is minimally iced or frosted.
 That means that you can spread frosting between each layer and on top.
 If you get a bit too much on the sides, you can just smooth it out for a wispy and trendy look.

 If you want to add more to the cake, you could add the following:

 chocolate curls, or chocolate-covered coffee beans.